Jkassof/rsquaire/README.md

 ### To do

-- Static tooltip not appearing
+- Static tooltip shiny test
-- Enable custom layouts
+- Implement custom layouts
+- Add more d3 colorscales functionality

 ### Installation